Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • patients with Huntington's chorea;

-• persons with brain injuries or neoplasms in the organ;
+• persons with brain injuries or organ tumors;

 • people suffering from Parkinson's disease;

-• men who have a genetic predisposition to bruxism.
+• men with a genetic predisposition to bruxism.

-Whatever the cause of bruxism, it is important to identify the problem in a timely manner and take measures to eliminate it.
+Whatever the cause of bruxism, it is important to promptly identify the problem and take measures to eliminate it.

 It may seem that bruxism is not such a serious problem.
-However, if nothing is done, then a number of dental problems may occur:
+However, if nothing is done, a number of dental problems may arise:

-In addition to dental problems, people suffering from bruxism may develop permanent psychological discomfort.
-They begin to feel like a hindrance, they develop an inferiority complex, become withdrawn and irritable.
-And if you add to this fatigue, constant headaches and spasms of the facial muscles, which are often companions of bruxism, then a person may well become depressed.
-Diagnosis
+In addition to dental problems, people suffering from bruxism may develop constant psychological discomfort.
+They begin to feel like a nuisance, they develop an inferiority complex, and become increasingly withdrawn and irritable.
+And if you add to this rapid fatigue, constant headaches and spasms of the facial muscles, which are often accompanying bruxism, then a person may well fall into depression.
+Diagnostics

-Grinding of teeth, especially if it occurs infrequently, is not a reason to be treated for bruxism.
+Teeth grinding, especially if it occurs infrequently, is not a reason to be treated for bruxism.
 Only a doctor can make a diagnosis, and you should start with a visit to the dentist.
-According to the state of the coronal part, the specialist immediately recognizes the beginning Carolini phenomenon, and to confirm his suspicions, he can use a bruxchecker.
-This is a special kappa that is inserted into the mouth at night.
-By the nature of its damage, it is easy to determine which teeth have the maximum load at night.
+Based on the condition of the coronal part, the specialist will immediately recognize the incipient Carolini phenomenon, and to confirm his suspicions he can use a bruxchecker.
+This is a special mouth guard that is inserted into your mouth at night.
+Based on the nature of its damage, it is easy to determine which teeth bear the maximum load at night.

-The next specialist to visit if bruxism is suspected is a neurologist.
-If necessary, he will refer the patient to electromyography (EMG), a method that allows you to determine how well the masticatory muscles work, by measuring their electrical activity.
+The next specialist you should visit if you suspect bruxism is a neurologist.
+If necessary, he will refer the patient for electromyography (EMG), a method that allows you to determine how well the chewing muscles are working by measuring their electrical activity.

-A dentist can also send an EMG, but it’s better to visit a neurologist to rule out pathologies in this area.
+A dentist can also refer you for an EMG, but it is better to visit a neurologist to rule out pathologies in this area.

-If there are no problems with neurology, it is worth paying a visit to a psychologist, otorhinolaryngologist, gastroenterologist and osteopath.
+If there are no problems with neurology, it is worth visiting a psychologist, otolaryngologist, gastroenterologist and osteopath.

 Treatment

 After the final diagnosis, you need to immediately proceed to treatment.
-If the grinding of teeth is provoked by problems with the teeth, the therapy will be quick and will take place in the dentist's office.
+If teeth grinding is caused by dental problems, treatment will be quick and will take place in the dentist's office.

 Attention!
-Dental procedures for the restoration of teeth destroyed by bouts of bruxism should be carried out only after the main cause of this condition has been eliminated.
+Dental procedures for the restoration of teeth destroyed by attacks of bruxism should be carried out only after eliminating the main cause causing this condition.

-It is already more difficult to cure the pathology of the respiratory or auditory tract, as well as to solve the problems of neurology and the gastrointestinal tract.
-The longest time will have to eliminate the psychological causes of bruxism.
+It is already more difficult to cure pathologies of the respiratory or auditory tract, as well as to solve problems of neurology and the gastrointestinal tract.
+It will take the longest to eliminate the psychological causes of bruxism.

-Be prepared for the fact that you have to learn to relax (both the nervous system in general and the masticatory muscles in particular).
-This can be achieved by various methods, and it is desirable to use them in combination.
+Be prepared for the fact that you will have to learn to relax (both the nervous system in general and the chewing muscles in particular).
+This can be achieved using different methods, and it is advisable to use them in combination.

 The following relaxation techniques help with bruxism:

 1. Yoga and meditation.
 Almost all meditation techniques are a great way to relax and relieve stress.
-You can learn yoga on your own, but it is better if an experienced instructor tells about its intricacies, and classes will take place in groups.
+You can master yoga on your own, but it is better if an experienced instructor talks about its intricacies, and classes take place in groups.

 2. Breathing exercises.
-The simplest breathing exercises help to relieve stress: a deep breath through the nose, holding the breath for a few seconds, a long exhalation through the mouth.
+The simplest breathing exercises help relieve stress: take a deep breath through your nose, hold your breath for a few seconds, and exhale for a long time through your mouth.

-3. Physical exercise.
-Physical activity helps to relieve nervous tension and stimulates the production of "happiness hormones" - endorphins.
+3. Physical activity.
+Physical activity helps relieve nervous tension and stimulates the production of “happiness hormones” - endorphins.

 4. Massage.
 You can relax your jaw and chin with self-massage.
-Grasp the lower jaw with your palms and make light circular movements with your fingers.
+Grasp your lower jaw with your palms and make light circular movements with your fingers.

 5. Relaxing baths.
-It is a good idea for people suffering from bruxism to get in the habit of taking a warm, relaxing bath before bed.
-For greater effect, you can use a variety of additives: sea salt, essential oils (lavender, sandalwood, valerian), herbal decoctions, oat straw, coniferous extract, etc.
+It is a good idea for people suffering from bruxism to get into the habit of taking a warm, relaxing bath before bed.
+For greater effect, you can use a variety of additives: sea salt, essential oils (lavender, sandalwood, valerian), herbal decoctions, oat straw, pine extract, etc.

 6. Compresses.
-To relieve tension from the jaw, you can use a warm, wet compress.
-Wet a washcloth in warm water, wring it out and apply it to the problem area - this will soothe the pain and relax the muscles.
+You can relieve tension from the jaw using a warm, damp compress.
+Wet a napkin in warm water, wring it out and apply it to the problem area - this will soothe the pain and relax the muscles.

 7. Special exercises.
 A good effect can be achieved if you regularly do exercises to relax the muscles of the jaws and chin:

-1. Open your jaws and rest your tongue against the upper palate.
-This exercise is very useful to do before going to bed.
+1. Open your jaws and place your tongue on the upper palate.
+This exercise is very useful to do before bed.

-2. Press your fingers on your chin, pushing it back, open your mouth and close it with force.
+2. Press your chin with your fingers, pushing it back, open your mouth slightly and forcefully close it.
 The lower jaw should be relaxed.
-This exercise should be repeated 15 times in the morning, afternoon and before bed.
+This exercise should be repeated 15 times in the morning, at lunch and before bed.

 In parallel with relieving stress, do not forget to take care of your teeth.
-It is impossible to cure bruxism in one day, and each attack has a negative effect on enamel and gums.
+It is impossible to cure bruxism in one day, and each attack has a negative impact on the enamel and gums.

-To protect teeth from destruction, the dentist can pick up a special device.
+To protect teeth from destruction, the dentist can select a special device.
 Most often used:

 • mouth guards for bruxism;